SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

 You probably also need someone to be collaborative, and to be productive long-term.

 ### "We need someone proficient in specific technology x."

 I would argue that this trips up companies so much of the time.
 Look for someone who has a handle on x technology or something related to it.
 Don't be the company that expects 5 years of experience in a framework that is 4 years old.
 Factor in a learning culture to whoever you bring on. (and if you don't have that, maybe fix that before hiring a bunch of folks.)

 ### "We need someone to fit our culture."

 _Record-scratch noise_.
 This is where a lot of bias creeps in.
 You want someone to _add_ to your culture; you don't want someone to only conform to it.

+## Think: Where do you want your team to go next?

+I think this is an important conversation to have -- at least with yourself -- prior to conducting an interview.
+What does the team need?
+In what ways does it need to evolve?